2 min read

 New Edition of Agile Testing

-“So, we don’t need testers anymore, because we work agile now!”
-That was the impetus for writing the first edition of “Agile Testing” more than 10 years ago.
+'So, we don't need testers anymore, because we're working agile now!
+That was the impetus for writing the first edition of 'Agile Testing' more than 10 years ago.
 To dispel prejudices and provide ideas on how quality and testing can work in agile projects.
 A lot has happened since then.
-Today, 13 years later, not only have test methods and test tools evolved, but also the role of developers and test specialists.
+Today, 13 years later, not only have the test methods and tools evolved, but also the role of developers and test specialists.

-“If I say now that I am an agile tester and I have no idea about equivalence class testing or boundary value testing (…) then I am also doing something wrong” - Manfred Baumgartner, Martin Klonk
+"If I say I'm an agile tester and I have no idea about equivalence partition testing or boundary value testing (...) then I'm doing something wrong" - Manfred Baumgartner, Martin Klonk

 Manfred Baumgartner has over 35 years of experience in software development, specializing in quality assurance and software testing.
 He studied computer science at the Vienna University of Technology and then worked as a developer and test manager before establishing QA consulting services at Nagarro GmbH in Vienna in 2001.
-Baumgartner is a member of the board of the ASQF e.V. and has written specialist literature on topics such as system testing and agile test procedures.
+Baumgartner is a member of the ASQF e.V. board and has written specialist literature on topics such as system testing and agile test techniques.

 Agile Testing: A journey through the evolution and importance in modern software development